Athihsa/connect/README.md

 1. Find the colours of boats reserved by Albert: select color from boat b, sailor s, reserves r where s.sid=r.sid and b.bid=r.bid and s.sname='Albert';

 2. Find all sailor id’s of sailors who have a rating of at least 8 or reserved boat 103.
            (select s.sid from sailor s where s.rating>=8) UNION ( select sid from reserves r where bid=103);

 3. Find the names of sailors who have not reserved a boat whose name contains the string “storm”.
 Order the names in ascending order. select s.sname from sailor s where s.sid not in (select r.sid from reserves r where r.bid in(select b.bid from boat b where b.bname like "%St orm%")) Order by s.sname;

 4. Find the names of sailors who have reserved all boats. select s.sname from sailor s where not exists( select * from boat b where not exists( select * from reserves r where s.sid=r.sid and b.bid=r. bid));

 5. Find the name and age of the oldest sailor. select s.sname, s.age from sailor s where s.age in (select max(s.age) from sailor s);

 6. For each boat which was reserved by at least 5 sailors with age >= 40, find the boat id and the average age of such sailors. select b.bid, avg(s.age) from sailor s, boat b, reserves r where r.sid=s.sid and b.bid=r.bid and s.age>=40 group by(r.bid) having count(distinct r.sid>=5);

 7. Create a view that shows the names and colours of all the boats that have been reserved by a sailor with a specific rating. create view sailors_with_specific_rating as select b.bname, b.color from boat b, sailor s, reserves r where r.sid=s.sid and r.bid=b.bid and s
 .rating=9;

 8. A trigger that prevents boats from being deleted If they have active reservations. delimiter $ create trigger prevent_deletion_of_boats before delete on boat for each row begin declare num_reservations int; set num_reservations=(Select count(*) from reserves r where r.bid=old.bid); if num_reservations>0 then signal sqlstate '45000' set message_text = 'Cannot delete boats with active  reservations!'; end if; end;$

-delete from boat where bid=105;
+ To show if the trigger is working ---> delete from boat where bid=105;